Lutefd/example-lc/README.md

 ## Pre-requisites

 -   Turso [installation](https://docs.turso.tech/cli/installation) and [setup for local development](https://docs.turso.tech/local-development#turso-cli)
 -   Setup your `.env` using the `.env.sample`.
-The DB_URL should be the Turso local URL that you’re presented in your CLI.
+The DATABASE_URL should be the Turso local URL that you’re presented in your CLI.
 The DB_AUTH_TOKEN isn’t necessary in development.
 -   Install [pnpm](https://pnpm.io/installation) if you don’t have it in your machine.

 ---